 We open at S.T.A.R.
 Laboratories in Gotham City where a break-in has occurred.
 The guards try to fight against the threat, but are no match for Jason Woodrue a.k.a.
 Floronic Man (voiced by Kevin Michael Richardson) who heals himself from opposing gunfire and takes care of the officials.
 Meanwhile, Pamela Isley a.k.a.
 Poison Ivy (voiced by Paget Brewster) is assisting him by looking through the facility’s computer.
 She then comes across a key article where she highlights “Bio-Restorative Project” and runs it through a search engine.
 Afterwards, she plugs in a USB Memory Drive and downloads some crucial files that’s related to Dr. Alec Holland before she and Jason make their escape.

 Later, Batman arrives at A.R.G.U.S.
 (Advanced Research Group Uniting Super-Humans) headquarters in order to talk with Sarge Steel (voiced by John DiMaggio).
 He informs the robo-handed official that a former chemistry professor named Harold Goldblum (voiced by Rob Paulsen) was kidnapped two days prior.
 Goldblum also ran GothCorp Chemical’s Research & Development team for 15 years and was recently working with the NSA on biological warfare, since he specialized in biology, botany and toxicology.
 As such, Batman wants to know what he was working on at the time of his recent disappearance.
-Thought initially reluctant, Sarge Steel ultimately gives the Dark Knight the file on Harold and explains that the professor’s kidnapping wasn’t met with any ransom demands, not to mention that A.R.G.U.S. investigations have gone cold.
+Though initially reluctant, Sarge Steel ultimately gives the Dark Knight their file on Harold and explains that the professor’s kidnapping wasn’t met with any ransom demands, not to mention that all A.R.G.U.S. investigations have gone cold.
 With his kidnappers having access to his knowledge on how to create “man-made pandemic terrorist attacks”, they’re both aware of the serious threat that looms over mankind.